Leonardo Grosso

-Leonardo Grosso (born 1 April 1983) is an Argentine politician who has been a member of the Argentine Chamber of Deputies for Buenos Aires Province since 2011.
+Leonardo Grosso (born 1 April 1983) is an Argentine politician.
 Grosso is a member and one of the most prominent faces of the Evita Movement, a peronist political and social organization.
+He was a member of the Argentine Chamber of Deputies for Buenos Aires Province for 12 years, from 2011 to 2023.

 Early life and education

 Grosso was born on 1 April 1983 in San Martín, a city in the Greater Buenos Aires conurbation.
 He started his political activism in the JP Evita, the Evita Movement's youth wing, in 2005.
 He is currently studying political science at the National University of General San Martín (UNSAM).

 Political career

 Grosso was first elected to the Chamber of Deputies in 2011 in the Front for Victory list in Buenos Aires Province, in which he was the 20th candidate.
 He was elected and sat in the Front for Victory bloc, aligned with the government of then-president Cristina Fernández de Kirchner.
 He was re-elected in 2015, this time placing 13th in the FPV list.

 Ahead of the 2017 legislative election, Grosso and the rest of the Evita Movement broke ranks with the FPV and instead backed the unsuccessful senatorial candidacy of former Interior Minister Florencio Randazzo; in the Chamber of Deputies, the Evita Movement formed the Peronism for Victory bloc, which later formed part of the Red por Argentina parliamentary group alongside, among others, deputies Felipe Solá and Victoria Donda.

 Ahead of the 2019 general election, the Evita Movement joined the Frente de Todos (FDT) to back the presidential candidacy of Alberto Fernández; Grosso was 3rd in the FDT deputies list in Buenos Aires Province and was easily re-elected.

+In 2023, he announced his intention to run for the mayorship of General San Martín Partido.